 7. The recycling of talent

-Another common recruitment challenge that has cropped up in Nigeria’s talent market is the phenomenon of few capable hands changing jobs frequently.
-Every few months or so, candidates shift from one organization to another, which leads to a worrisome recycling of talent.
+Another common recruitment challenges in Nigeria that has cropped up in Nigeria’s talent market is the phenomenon of few capable hands changing jobs frequently.
+Every few months or so, candidates shift from one organization to another, which leads to worrisome recycling of talent.
 There is a lack of effort to invest in the development of talent and where organizations expect employees to resume and hit the ground running.

 8. Recruitment based on proximity